pezzolabs/pezzo/CONTRIBUTING.md

 - [TypeScript](https://www.typescriptlang.org/docs)
 - [Apollo Client](https://www.apollographql.com/docs/react/)

 If you don't feel ready to make a code contribution yet, no problem!
-You can also check out the [documentation issues](https://github.com/amplication/amplication/labels/type%3A%20docs).
+You can also check out the [documentation issues](https://github.com/pezzolabs/pezzo/labels/type%3A%20docs).

-# <a name="submit-pr"></a> How do I make a code contribution?
+# How do I make a code contribution?

 ## Good first issues

 Are you new to open source contribution?
 Wondering how contributions work in our project?
 Here's a quick rundown.

 Find an issue that you're interested in addressing, or a feature that you'd like to add.
-You can use [this view](https://github.com/amplication/amplication/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) which helps new contributors find easy gateways into our project.
+You can use [this view](https://github.com/pezzolabs/pezzo/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) which helps new contributors find easy gateways into our project.

 ## Step 1: Make a fork